 I then decided to pursue an MBA with the view of transitioning into management consulting.
 This field appealed to me as an area where problem-solving and intellectual challenge go hand in hand with high impact.

 Since arriving in Australia in 2018 I have completed my MBA and as a strategy consultant worked across many sectors, specialising in Finance, Education, Energy, Retail and the public sector.
 My focus areas are customer strategy, pricing innovation and alignment of business strategies with positive social and environmental outcomes.

 What’s your role at Ellipsis?

-I am a Strategy Consultant.
+I am a Senior Consultant.
 My daily job is to help our clients to gain clarity about their front of mind customer challenges and develop solutions with a structured, data-driven approach.
 Equally, I support the implementation of strategies that turn new ideas into reality.
 As a generalist I bring an unbiased and holistic view, and ensure that our engagements deliver robust, practical outcomes.